 10) Sneezing Due to Excitement

 Ever seen dogs sneezing to their heart’s content when they are excitedly playing?
+Why do dogs sneeze when playing?
 Well, here’s a possible reason.
 When dogs are excited or playing, they may tend to curl their lips and wrinkle their noses.
 Wrinkling the nose is something that makes dogs sneeze, explains Dr. Bruce Fogle, veterinarian and author of the book “If Your Dog Could Talk.”

 “Dogs that like to curl their lips and “grin” as they play often sneeze after having their nose wrinkled up for a while.”~Debra Eldredge DVM, Kate Eldredge